JosuaKrause/redipy/README.md

 ## License
 `redipy` is licensed under the [Apache License (Version 2.0)](LICENSE).

+## Missing Redis or Lua Functions
+If you encounter a missing redis or lua function please consider adding it yourself (see #Contributing).
+However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can use the plug-in mechanism.

+For the memory backend you can use `redipy.memory.rt.LocalRuntime.add_redis_function_plugin` or `redipy.memory.rt.LocalRuntime.add_general_function_plugin`.
+The methods need a module that contains subclasses of `redipy.plugin.LocalRedisFunction` and `redipy.plugin.LocalGeneralFunction` respectively.
+Once the new functions are defined via loading the plugin they can be used in a `redipy.script.FnContext` via `redipy.script.RedisFn` or `redipy.script.CallFn` respectively.

+Note, that `redipy.script.RedisFn` and `redipy.script.CallFn` can always be used in redis backend scripts.
+However, calling functions this way will have the native lua behavior which can lead to surprising results.
+To patch those up as well you can use `redipy.redis.lua.LuaBackend.add_redis_patch_plugin`, `redipy.redis.lua.LuaBackend.add_general_patch_plugin`, and `redipy.redis.lua.LuaBackend.add_helper_function_plugin` to add the subclasses of `redipy.plugin.LuaRedisPatch`, `redipy.plugin.LuaRedisPatch`, and `redipy.plugin.HelperFunction` respectively.
+Those functions then can also be used with the `redipy.script.RedisFn` and `redipy.script.CallFn` commands.

+Adding functions as described above is discouraged as it may lead to inconsistent support of different backends and inconsistent behavior across different backends.

 ## Contributing
 The easiest way to contribute to `redipy` is to pick some redis API functions that have not (or not completely) been implemented in `redipy` yet.
 For this